-You must have an approved Forest Plan for woodland areas of 100 hectares or more.
+You must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.

 For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan.